Luxus4ever/balkan-rep-discography-cms/README.md

 ---

-## Demo Notice
+## Notes

-This is a **demo / showcase version** of the project.
+- Database dumps are intentionally excluded
+- Uploaded media (images, files) are not included
+- Configuration files contain example values only

-Some features (admin actions, uploads) may be limited or disabled.
+- Some features may be limited in this version

 ---